--c system-contact-d system-descriptionSpecifies the contact of the system of the agent.
+-c system-contact Specifies the contact of the system of the agent.

 -l system-location Specifies the location of the system of the agent.

 -p agent-port Specifies the listen port of the agent.
 The default is 161.

 -s community-string Works much like the password controlling access to the hide the password.